ChengChengYang0416/trajectory-orientation-plotter/README.md

    - Click "Open File" button to load file for pose data
    - Click "Load Param" button to load parameters for plotting
    - Click "Plot" to plot the trajectory and the orientation
+   - Click "Close All Figs" to close all figures
    - The file path and the parameters for plotting can be modified in the entry

 ## Usage